x-lhan/kubernetes-formula/README.md

 * Pillar and grains data preparation:
   1. (Only for multi-clusters) scope nodes into different clusters by identifying node's grains data `k8s_env` with the same cluster environment name(e.g. stage/qa etc.); For the nodes do not have `k8s_env` grain set will be added into the `defaults` clusters.
   2. Create pillar data file based on `pillar.example`/`pillar-multi-cluster.example` file and modify as needed.(Master/pool nodes grouping can be confirmed with command like: `salt ANY_NODE mine.get 'I@kubernetes:[master|pool] and I@kubernetes:k8s_env:[K8S_ENV]' network.internal_ip compound`);
-  3. (Only for aws) make sure grains data `cloud` is `aws` for all aws nodes;
-  4. Generate new or reuse existing TLS certificates and share among nodes:
+  3. Generate new or reuse existing TLS certificates and share among nodes:

       * (Only for generate new)Apply `kuberentes.cert.configured` state to one master node.
       * Copy all newly generated(using `kuberentes.cert.view` for convenience) or existing certs contents into pillar `kubernetes:certs`.